M&A activity in the education and training sectors

-Acquirors worth watching in Education & Training M&A
+Acquirers worth watching in Education & Training M&A.

 Bright Scholar Education

-The Chinese education conglomerate continues to be acquisitive with 3 recent acquisitions in the UK.
-June 2019 saw the acquisition from Broadway Education of Bosworth Independent College and St. Michael’s School for a combined consideration of c. £38m and a profit (EBITDA) multiple estimated to be in excess of 12x.
-They followed in July 2019 with the acquisition of CATS Education from the Cambridge Education Group for c. £150m.
-Driving all of these acquisitions is a desire to expand BSE’s footprint outside of China, which seems unlikely to abate any time soon.
+The Chinese education conglomerate Bright Scholar continues to be acquisitive, with three recent company purchases in the UK.
+June 2019 saw the acquisition from Broadway Education of Bosworth Independent College and St. Michael’s School, for a combined consideration of c. £38m and a profit (EBITDA) multiple estimated to be in excess of 12x.
+This was followed in July 2019 with the acquisition of CATS Education from the Cambridge Education Group for c. £150m.
+Driving all of these acquisitions is Bright Scholar’s strategic goal of expanded its footprint outside China, and further acquisitions in support of this goal seem likely.